NHL Betting Guide – Odds, Picks & Tips

 When the puck drops on NHL games, entertainment follows.
-Hockey is full of action, and the sport’s moniker as the fastest game on ice is more than appropriate.
+Hockey is full of action, and the sport’s reputation as perhaps the fastest sport is more than appropriate.
 While watching is tons of fun, there are ways to get even closer to the action.

 Sports betting has been legalized in several states across the U.S., and Virginia has added its name to the growing list.
-You can now bet on the NHL legally and safely here in VA.
+You can now bet on the NHL legally and safely here in Virginia.

-Let’s cover everything you need to know from the basics of hockey betting to understanding NHL odds a little deeper to live hockey betting and all points in between.
+Let’s cover everything you need to know from the basics of hockey betting to understanding NHL odds a little deeper to live hockey betting.

 After the initial release, odds and lines for NHL games can move quickly.
 Staying on top of the latest numbers isn’t too painful thanks to our live odds feed, so check back often for the current state of the market.

-It took some time for sports betting to get moving here in VA, but the state legislature finally gave its approval in April 2020.
+It took some time for sports betting to get moving here in Virginia, but the state legislature finally gave its approval in April 2020.
 A number of the biggest sportsbooks in the industry started up and welcomed users with open arms in early 2021.

-The Virginia sports betting market is unique in that betting is available exclusively via online sportsbooks and sportsbook apps.
-You don’t need to be a VA resident to sign up and play with one of the operators, but you do need to be located within state lines to place bets.
+The Virginia sports betting market is primarily available via online sportsbooks and sportsbook apps.
+You don’t need to be a Virginia resident to sign up and play with one of the operators, but you do need to be located within state lines to place bets.

-Users must also be 21 years of age or older when signing up.
+Users must also be 21 or older when signing up.
 Sportsbooks will verify your information during sign up.
 The registration process is quick and simple.
 You’ll have to provide information such as your address and the last four digits of your Social Security number.